 Eyespot lesions are tiny (1/8-1/4 inch, 3-6mm), clustered, circular spots with tan/brown centers (Figure 9).
-Each lesion forms a translucent yellow halo around the margin, which you can easily observe if you hold the leaf to the sun.
+Each lesion forms a translucent yellow halo around the margin, which can easily be observed if the leaf is held to the sun.
 Leaf blighting may occur when these lesions join, which kills large portions of leaf tissue.